 Student Name: Date:

 Student ID#: Semester and Year:

 Clinical Instructor: Rotation:

-ident received an evaluation of "2" or less on at least one category or categories in which a "2" or less was received
+This contract is initiated because the above-named student received an evaluation of "2" or less on at least one (1) category on the Student Clinical Evaluation.
+The category or categories in which a "2" or less was received is/are listed below:

-The Program Director/Coordinator and/or Clinical Installation and verify the evaluation.
-The student improve performance in the category or categories in · · · · · · · · · · · · · · · · · · ·
+The Program Director/Coordinator and/or Clinical Instructor have reviewed the evaluation and accompanying documentation and verify the evaluation.
+The student and instructor should discuss potential techniques to improve performance in the category or categories in question.

-If, in subsequent clinical evaluations, this student earn clinical rotation evaluation, a failing grade will be ear
+If, in subsequent clinical evaluations, this student earns any "2" or less in any category, thus failing another clinical rotation evaluation, a failing grade will be earned for the clinical portion of the course in progress.

 Student Comments:

-These signatures indicate that these topics were discus- ssed.
+These signatures indicate that these topics were discussed.

 Program Director/Coordinator:

 Student: